-Today's UV index in Bad Lauterberg im Harz, Germany will be up to 5.4, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Bad Lauterberg im Harz, Germany will be up to 6, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Bad Lauterberg im Harz is generally low to moderate throughout the year, rarely exceeding 5, which means the sun's rays are not very strong compared to sunnier regions.